-Before we can discuss the how to use a biscuit cutter or plate joiner, it helps to know what a biscuit is.
-Biscuits are thin, football-shaped slices of wood, typically made from compressed beech wood.
-A biscuit is glued into a slot in one edge of a board, and then into a corresponding slot in the adjoining board.
-Biscuits are particularly useful in cabinet construction or when glueing up a few individual boards to make a table top.
+Before we can discuss how to use a biscuit cutter or plate joiner, it helps to know what a biscuit is.
+Biscuits are thin, football-shaped slices of wood, typically made from compressed beechwood.
+A biscuit is glued into a slot in one edge of a board and then into a corresponding slot in the adjoining board.
+Biscuits are particularly useful in cabinet construction or when gluing up a few individual boards to make a tabletop.

 Why Use a Biscuit Cutter?

-I've spoken to many woodworkers who have used a router with a slot-cutting bit to cut grooves for biscuits, but I would strongly advise against it.
+Many woodworkers use a router with a slot-cutting bit to cut grooves for biscuits, but we would strongly advise against it.
 First of all, it is difficult to consistently insert a slot-cutting bit on a router into the edge of the stock perfectly perpendicular to the edge of the material.
-Additionally, I'm of the opinion that this is a rather dangerous procedure with a router.
+We are of the opinion that this is a rather dangerous procedure with a router.

 On the other hand, a biscuit cutter or plate joiner eliminates these concerns.
 The blade, which spins at speeds up to 10,000 RPM, is completely housed within the guard of the saw until it is plunged into the stock.
 Secondly, the guide system of the biscuit cutter practically guarantees that it will be cutting perpendicular to the edge of the stock, which ensures a consistent fit.

 To use a biscuit cutter or plate joiner to connect the edges of two boards, begin by checking the boards to make sure that they will line up properly.
 The two pieces of stock should be of the same thickness and should make consistent contact across the entire length of the joint.
 If the two edges don't match up, a pass through a jointer to machine-plane the two pieces of stock will ensure that you have two straight edges.